adam-dpg/gradle-plugin/README.md

   // helper setter for --severity-threshold defaultSeverity.set(SnykExtension.Severity.CRITICAL)

-  // not yet implemented
+  // ⚠️ auto-update is not yet implemented cliAutoUpdateEnabled.set(false)
-  cliAutoUpdateEnabled.set(false)

   // where the Snyk CLI should be downloaded cliDownloadDir.set(layout.projectDirectory.dir(".gradle/snyk"))

-  cliVersion.set("v1.919.0")
-  cliFilename.set("")
+  // set the version and variant to download cliVersion.set("v1.919.0") cliFilename.set("snyk-macos") // calculated based on the host OS

   // by default the CLI is downloaded from GitHub, and the download URL is
   // computed based on the CLI version and filename.